xiejiafang160749/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
-Creat a new branck is quick AND simple.
-Second way to add merge.
+Creat a new branck is quick AND simple. second way to add merge.
-bug 101.